 Dean (or @activrightbrain)

-As Head of Innovation at Brandwidth and the former Vice President of the Chartered Society of Designers, my views on design, technology, publishing and innovation are from a creative, business and social perspective.
+As Head of Innovation at Brandwidth and the Vice President of the Chartered Society of Designers, my views on design, technology, publishing and innovation are from a creative, business and social perspective.

 All views expressed here are my own and do not reflect the opinions of the organisations I represent.